 An encouraging upturn for tourism in Laval

-Laval, September 28, 2021 - After a particularly difficult year for the tourism industry, the industry is slowly regaining momentum.
-The easing of public health regulations has allowed attractions to reopen and events and festivals to be held in time for the summer season.
-Marketing campaigns by Tourisme Laval to local customers and by the Alliance de l'industrie touristique du Québec in Quebec helped businesses promote their activities and stays in Laval.
+Laval, September 28, 2021 - After a particularly difficult year for tourism, the industry is slowly regaining momentum.
+The easing of Public Health regulations has enabled attractions to reopen and events and festivals to be held in time for the summer season.
+Marketing campaigns by Tourisme Laval aimed at local customers, and by the Alliance de l'industrie touristique du Québec in Quebec, helped businesses promote their activities and stays in Laval.

-Although hotel occupancy and fee-based attraction traffic have not yet returned to the same level as in summer 2019, a clear recovery was observed in July and August, which is excellent news.
+Although hotel occupancy and fee-based attraction traffic have not yet returned to summer 2019 levels, a clear upturn was observed in July and August, which is excellent news.

-There is still some reluctance to book business and sporting events, but demand is strong.
+There's still a certain reluctance to book business or sporting events, but demand is making itself felt.
 Although events are generating fewer overnight stays than in 2019, the situation is nevertheless encouraging.

-- The number of visitors to ticketed tourist attractions* more than doubled compared to 2020 when many businesses were closed.
-This summer's traffic is 80% of the total seen in 2019.
+• The number of visitors to ticketed tourist attractions* more than doubled compared to 2020, when many businesses were closed.
+This summer's traffic is equivalent to 80% of the total for 2019.

-- Hotel occupancy* is 44% for the June through August period, which is an 18 point increase over summer 2020.
+• Hotel occupancy* was 44% for the June to August period, an increase of 18 points on summer 2020.

-- Business travelers, who usually represent 48% of our tourists in the summer, accounted for only 31% in recent months .
+• Business travellers, who usually account for 48% of our tourists in summer, accounted for just 31% in recent months .

-- This summer, the sales team worked on about 20 applications for events in Laval.
-Of this number, 10 were obtained.
+• This summer, the sales team worked on some twenty applications for events in Laval.
+Of these, 10 were successful.

 Enthusiasm for the coming seasons